PyAr/tutorial/original/errors.rst

 The :keyword:`raise` statement allows the programmer to force a specified exception to occur.
 For example::

-   >>> raise NameError, 'HiThere'
+   >>> raise NameError('HiThere')
    Traceback (most recent call last):
      File "<stdin>", line 1, in ?
    NameError: HiThere

-The first argument to :keyword:`raise` names the exception to be raised.
-The optional second argument specifies the exception's argument.
-Alternatively, the above could be written as ``raise NameError('HiThere')``.
-Either form works fine, but there seems to be a growing stylistic preference for the latter.
+The argument to :keyword:`raise` is an exception class or instance to be raised.
+There is a deprecated alternate syntax that separates class and constructor arguments; the above could be written as ``raise NameError, 'HiThere'``.
+Since it once was the only one available, the latter form is prevalent in older code.

 If you need to determine whether an exception was raised but don't intend to handle it, a simpler form of the :keyword:`raise` statement allows you to re-raise the exception::

    >>> try:
-   ...     raise NameError, 'HiThere'
+   ...     raise NameError('HiThere')
    ... except NameError:
    ...     print 'An exception flew by!'
    ...     raise